Vinh-1509/code-learning-platform-be/docs/api-design.md

 { "message": "Message is required" } // 400
 { "message": "Block not found" } // 404
 { "message": "Lesson not found" } // 404
+{ "message": "Feynman is not available for a locked block" } // 403
-{ "message": "Feynman is available only after the block is completed" } // 403 { "message": "Failed to process Feynman chat" } // 500
+{ "message": "Complete all required exercises before starting Feynman" } // 403
+{ "message": "Failed to process Feynman chat" } // 500
 ```